itayshaish06/OS-BGU/Assignment 1/README.md

 - Implement load balancing to prevent processes from running on the same CPU for two consecutive time slices.
 - Add an effective affinity mask to the Process Control Block (PCB).

-## Submission
-- Submit a `.tar.gz` or `.zip` file containing all modified files via Moodle.
-- Ensure your code compiles without errors and includes comments explaining the key changes.
-- Test all changes thoroughly before submission.

 ## Resources
 - [xv6 Source Code](https://github.com/BGU-CS-OS/xv6-riscv.git)
 - [MIT 6.828 - xv6 Overview](https://pdos.csail.mit.edu/6.828/2022/overview.html)
 - [xv6 Book (RISC-V Version)](https://pdos.csail.mit.edu/6.828/2022/xv6/book-riscv-rev3.pdf)

-## Notes
-- Work in pairs and use version control (Git) to track your progress.
-- Follow the instructions closely, and don’t hesitate to reach out for help during office hours.

-Good luck and enjoy the assignment!